local-minimum/fseq/doc/source/c3se_python_course.rst

 Therefor only part of the course content could be covered -- ``numpy``, ``scipy``, ``matplotlib``, ``unittest`` and ``sphinx`` being the most prominent.
-It is a versitile and efficient tool to build future sequence analyses into.
+It is a versatile and efficient tool to build future sequence analyses into.
-The package contains classes to do simple per base analysis of the data as is existing elsewere in e.g. [fastqc]_.
+The package contains classes to do simple per base analysis of the data as is existing elsewhere in e.g. [fastqc]_.
-However, it also extends sequence quality analysis with heatmaps of clustered fourier data, which to the best of my knownledge, is novel to the field.
+However, it also extends sequence quality analysis with heat maps of clustered Fourier data, which to the best of my knowledge, is novel to the field.
 These reflect previously identified issues of sequence data but also introduces new frequency features, which requires further investigation.